Mocha Whoopie Pies

 • 2 tablespoons cocoa powder

-• 2 tablespoons strongly brewed coffee (cooled)
+• 2 tablespoons strongly brewed coffee cooled

 Instructions

 • In the bowl of a stand mixer, cream together the sugar, salt, butter, vanilla and egg.
+Mix well, scraping the sides of the bowl as needed.
+1 cup granulated sugar, ¼ teaspoon salt, ½ cup salted butter, 1 teaspoon vanilla extract, 1 large egg

-• Drop the batter by teaspoonfuls onto a non-stick, greased cookie sheet.
-You can also line the sheet with parchment paper or a silicone baking mat.
-Bake the cookies at 400 degrees for 7-8 minutes.
+• Drop the batter by teaspoonfuls onto the prepared pan.
+Bake for 7-8 minutes.
 Set the cakes aside to cool.

 • Add the powdered sugar and cocoa powder.
 Mix on low speed.
+2 ½ cups powdered sugar, 2 tablespoons cocoa powder

 • Choose two whoopie pies that are about the same size.
 Spread the buttercream between the two cakes.

-• This should make about 18 whoopie pies that are 2 1/2″ in diameter.
+• This should make about 18 whoopie pies that are 2 1/2" in diameter.
+Store in an airtight container.

 Notes

-*If the whoopie pie batter seems to thin, it may be because of the fat content of your milk.
+• If the whoopie pie batter seems to thin, it may be because of the fat content of your milk.
 I used 1% milk, and didn’t need to add any flour.
 You can add a bit of flour to thicken the batter, if needed, a teaspoon full at a time.

-*To make the strongly brewed coffee, I used 3 tablespoons of ground espresso and brewed it with ¾ cup water.
+• To make the strongly brewed coffee, I used 3 tablespoons of ground espresso and brewed it with ¾ cup water.
 You can also use espresso powder, which is instant espresso that easily dissolves in hot water.

 Nutrition